oubihis/docker-multi-php/README.md

 - phpMyAdmin
 - Composer included in PHP containers
 - Support for multiple projects
-- HTTPS with trusted local certificates
+- HTTPS with trusted local certificates using mkcert

 ## Prerequisites